 Volunteers play a leading role in providing community services through their work with the agency.

 There are volunteering opportunities available for whatever time commitment you are able to make.
 Some volunteers donate a few hours each week or month, while others donate a large part of their leisure time.
-To make volunteering as convenient as possible, we will try to assign you to a program that is close to your home or work.

 Characteristics of a Volunteer

 - you have an interest in your community

 Volunteer drivers take children to appointments across the county, and sometimes out of the area.
 Drivers are compensated for their mileage.

 If you are interested in becoming a volunteer, please call your local CAS.
 You will be interviewed and go through the screening process.
 This helps both you and the agency decide whether volunteering at the CAS is right for you.